Skip to content

 The relay is a blind store-and-forward server — it holds encrypted blobs and broadcasts them to your other devices.
 It never sees your plaintext data.

 By default, sync connects to wss://sync.getbased.health.
-You can change this in Settings → Data → Advanced to point to your own relay.
+When accessing the app via Tor, the relay automatically switches to the .onion address (ws://).
+You can also change the relay in Settings → Data → Advanced to point to your own.
 A status indicator (green/red dot) shows whether the relay is reachable.

 Running Your Own Relay